 You should read the following discussion and analysis of our financial condition and results of operations in conjunction with our financial statements and the related notes included elsewhere in this Form 10-Q. Our financial statements have been prepared in accordance with U.S. GAAP.
-The following discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which are often indicated by terms such as "anticipate," "believe," "could," "estimate," "expect," "goal," "intend," "look forward to," "may," "plan," "potential," "predict," "project," "should," "will," "would" and similar expressions, include, but are not limited to, any statements relating to our growth strategy and product development programs, including the Company's expectations with respect to the consummation of the sale of its manufacturing facility, the timing of and our ability to make regulatory filings such as Investigational New Drug ("IND") applications and product candidates, and any other statements that are not historical facts.
+The following discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which are often indicated by terms such as "anticipate," "believe," "could," "estimate," "expect," "goal," "intend," "look forward to," "may," "plan," "potential," "predict," "project," "should," "will," "would" and similar expressions, include, but are not limited to, any statements relating to our growth strategy and product development programs, including the Company's expectations with respect to the consummation of the sale of its manufacturing facility, the timing of and our ability to make regulatory filings such as Investigational New Drug ("IND") applications and other applications and to obtain regulatory approvals for our product candidates, statements concerning the potential of therapies and product candidates, and any other statements that are not historical facts.
 All forward-looking statements included in this document are based on information available to us on the date hereof, and we assume no obligation to update any such forward-looking statements.
 Our business and financial performance are subject to substantial risks and uncertainties.
-Actual results could differ materially from those projected in the forward-looking statements.
-In evaluating our business, you should carefully consider the information set forth under Part II, Item 1A "Risk Factors" herein.
+Actual results could differ materially from those projected in the forward-looking herein.